kurbus/nodejs-doomserver/README.md

-# nodejs-doomserver
+# doom server software in nodejs
-doom server software ported to node.js, local only at the moment
+this is the doom server software that i tried to port to node.js. think this only works on local networks at the moment